aws-samples/amazon-sagemaker-build-train-deploy/README.md

 - **Module 1**: Use a JupyterLab space in SageMaker Studio to perform experimentation and feature engineering, and build and train a logistic regression model using XGBoost.
 The model will predict whether the machinery is going to fail.
 - **Module 2**: Use Code Editor in SageMaker Studio to deploy the model to an inference endpoint.
 - **Module 3**: Still using Code Editor, build an end-to-end pipeline to download the data source, perform feature engineering, train a model, register it in the model registry, and deploy it into an inference endpoint.
-- **Module 4**: Build a HTTP API using Amazon API Gateway and an AWS Lambda function to invoke the Amazon SageMaker endpoint for inference.
+- **Module 4**: Build an HTTP API using Amazon API Gateway and an AWS Lambda function to invoke the Amazon SageMaker endpoint for inference.
 - **Module 5**: Use a web client to invoke the HTTP API and perform inference.

 Please follow the order of modules because the modules depend on the results from the previous modules.